ferguman/mvp/README.md

   - Image upload to the cloud.
   - Compatibility with the Food Computer Version 1
+  - Make setup simpler and run within a Pthon venv

 ## Future Development (in no priority):
 - Next release name: carrot